-1. "Combination of Academic Qualifications and Practical Experience Substantially Equivalent to a Diploma in Social Service Work" (Approved by Council on May 26, 2003.
+1. "Combination of Academic Qualifications and Practical Experience Substantially Equivalent to a Diploma in Social Service Work" :

 The "Role of a social service worker" means the role of a person who assesses, treats and evaluates individual' interpersonal and societal problems through the use of social service work knowledge, skills, interventions and strategies, to assist individuals, dyads, families, groups, organizations and communities to achieve optimum social functioning.